 Dr Edward Dove

-Edward (Ted) Dove is Lecturer in Health Law and Regulation at the Law School, University of Edinburgh.
-He is Deputy Director of the J Kenyon Mason Institute for Medicine, Life Sciences and Law; Programme Director for the Medical Law and Ethics LLM (on campus) programme; Convenor of the Empirical Legal Research Network; and Senior Tutor for the Postgraduate Taught Studies programme.
+Edward (Ted) Dove is Reader in Health Law and Regulation at Edinburgh Law School and a Deputy Director of the J Kenyon Mason Institute for Medicine, Life Sciences and Law.

 Ted holds a Bachelor of Arts degree (BA) in Political Science and Civil Law and Common Law degrees (BCL, LLB) from McGill University, a Master of Laws degree (LLM) from Columbia University, and a PhD in Law from the University of Edinburgh.